Take a UNESCO-Themed Getaway

 Day Two

-With an array of food options, let’s begin the day with a relaxing breakfast at the Guenther House located in King William.
-If you are in the mood for brunch, lunch or something more, Pharm Table located in Southtown is sure to please.
+With endless food options, let’s begin the day with a relaxing breakfast at the Guenther House located in the King William area of Southtown.
+If you are in the mood for brunch, lunch, or something more, Pharm Table, also located in Southtown, is sure to please.

-Just a short drive away, stop at the Blue Star Arts Complex, where it features contemporary art space, art venues, shops, and studios.
+Just a short drive away, stop at the Blue Star Arts Complex, which features contemporary art space, art venues, shops, and studios, including the Contemporary at Blue Star.